jinyaoMa/Python/README.md

 # Python
 small tools in python

-1. class VCodeGenerator - to generate a verification code image
+1. class VCodeGenerator (associated to PIL) - to generate a verification code image